History of the Chicago Cubs: 2003–2006: The Dusty Baker years

 The Cubs won their first NL Central crown in 2003.
 The team's success can be attributed mostly to its dominant starting rotation, which featured Mark Prior, Kerry Wood, Carlos Zambrano, and Matt Clement, all of whom won at least 13 games.
-The pitching staff as a whole led the National League in Strikeouts with 1,404.
+The pitching staff as a whole led the National League in strikeouts with 1,404.
 At mid-season, the Cubs had overcome Sammy Sosa's corked bat incident, and found themselves in the thick of the pennant race, and were looking for a replacement for Bill Mueller, who was traded near the end of the 2002 campaign.
-Initially, there was talk of a deal for Marlin's 3B Mike Lowell, which came very close to fruition.
+Initially, there was talk of a deal for Marlins third baseman Mike Lowell, which came very close to fruition.
 Eventually, the team hit paydirt after trading Mark Bellhorn for Jose Hernandez and then trading Hernandez and Bobby Hill to the Pirates for Aramis Ramírez and center fielder Kenny Lofton in what has proven to be a lopsided deal in the Cubbies favor.

-Finishing up August at 69–66, the Cubs went on a tear in September, riding Sammy Sosa, Moisés Alou, and their new teammates as they started the month by taking four of five games in a crucial series against St. Louis, and winning 19 out of 27 by months end.
+Finishing up August at 69–66, the Cubs went on a tear in September, riding Sammy Sosa, Moisés Alou, and their new teammates as they started the month by taking four of five games in a crucial series against the St. Louis Cardinals, and winning 19 out of 27 by months end.
 Prior and Wood both had good seasons, but were especially dominant after June, and were dubbed "Chicago Heat" by Sports Illustrated, a name that stuck on with the media.
-The two fireballers and their mates managed to beat out the charging Astros, clinching the division on September 27 against Pittsburgh, just as they had in 1984.
-The team charged into the playoffs, knocking off Greg Maddux and Atlanta in 5 games in the NLDS, the club's first post-season series win since 1908, and moved on to face Lowell and the eventual champion Florida Marlins in the NLCS.
-After dropping game one, the Cubs proceeded to take a 3 games to 1 lead and it appeared the North Siders would reach the World Series at last.
+The two fireballers and their mates managed to beat out the charging Houston Astros, clinching the division on September 27 against Pittsburgh, just as they had in 1984.
+The team charged into the playoffs, knocking off Greg Maddux and the Atlanta Braves in 5 games in the NLDS, the club's first post-season series win since 1908, and moved on to face Lowell and the eventual 2003 World Series champion Florida Marlins in the NLCS.
+After dropping game one, the Cubs proceeded to take a 3 games to 1 lead and it appeared the Cubs would reach the World Series at last.
 Marlins pitcher Josh Beckett shut out the Cubs in Game 5, but most fans thought this a blessing, as with pocket aces Prior and Wood slated to start the next two games, victory seemed all but assured, and the team could "break the curse" at home.